Cilantro Facts Optimal PH: 6.5 to 7.5100-250 PPMTemp: 50 - 72 DegreesEnjoys: Sunlight, other herbs…

+Tomato!
 Have you ever wondered if you can regrow tomatoes from tomatoes that you already have?

 Choose the tomato that you would like to regrow.
 Did you know there are thousands of different types of tomatoes?

-Place the tomato slices under 2cm of soil.
+Then, place the tomato slices under 2cm of soil.

 Water it thoroughly.
 It will take around 20 days for the plants to be big and strong enough to transport to the system that you are choosing.

 While your tomatoes are starting to grow, find a suitable location for your gardening system to continue growing.

 Keep in mind that hydroponic systems are for indoor greenhouses only.
 They require special equipment, and must be controlled at all times with temperature and humidity to function.
 Meanwhile, there are also smaller systems you can purchase if you want to grow hydroponically in your home!

 You will want a reservoir large enough to hold your tomato plant.

-Place a tray above your reservoir.
+Locate a tray to place above your reservoir.

-This tray will need to be sturdy enough to hold your plants, as well as contain the water and nutrients your plants need.
+In addition, this tray will need to be sturdy enough to hold your plants, as well as contain the water and nutrients your plants need.

-It needs to be placed higher than the reservoir to let the water drain.
+The container with the tomatoes needs to be placed higher than the reservoir to let the water drain.

-Place a water pump inside of your reservoir.
+Add a water pump inside of your reservoir.

 For more information on which hydroponic water pump you can use, check out this website!